yzhilong/tp/docs/DeveloperGuide.md

 The below provides a step-by-step break down of the mechanism for adding a game entry.
 Assume that the user has already launched `GameBook` and the app has loaded data from storage.
-* Step 1: The user inputs `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10`
-which calls upon LogicManager#execute()
+* Step 1: The user inputs a command, such as `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10` which calls upon LogicManager#execute()
-* Step 2: `GameBookParser` parses the command and returns an `AddCommand`.
+* Step 2: `GameBookParser` and `AddCommandParser` parses the command.
+If it is valid, a new `GameEntry` object is created, followed by an `AddCommand` object containing the `GameEntry`.
-* Step 3: `AddCommand` is executed.
+* Step 3: LogicManager#execute() calls upon `AddCommand#execute()`.
+Within `AddCommand#execute()`, `ModelManager#addGameEntry()`
+is called, which in turn calls `GameBook#addGameEntry()`.
+Abstracting out some details, the game entry is added to storage and the game entries are sorted by date.
+* Step 4: The game entries list is updated in local storage and reflected on GUI.

 ### \[Proposed\] Undo/redo feature